 Hill and his bodyguard — a fellow agent — met Mulvihill and the diamond dealer in the Antwerp airport parking lot on 2 September 1993.
 Hill and the agents couldn’t have been more anxious as Mulvihill opened the trunk of his car.
 There for the first time in seven years they laid eyes on Goya’s “Doña Antonia Zárate,” Metsu’s “Man Writing a Letter,” Vermeer’s “Lady Writing a Letter with Her Maid,” and Vestier’s “Portrait of the Princesse de Lamballe.”
 A signal was given and Mulvihill and the diamond dealer were thrown to the ground, handcuffed, and arrested.

-Unfortunately, despite the recovery in Belgium, three paintings remained missing.
+Unfortunately, despite the recovery in Belgium, three paintings remained missing from the art theft.
 These were Ruben’s oil, “Head of a Man,” and two small 18th-century Venetian landscapes by Francesco Guardi.
 Fortunately, in 2002, Ruben’s painting was recovered, but both the Venetian landscapes remain missing.
 Most people believe the paintings are lost forever because Cahill is said to have buried them somewhere in the Dublin mountains in a spot that he only knew.
 Unfortunately, he was assassinated in 1994, which means there is faint hope they will ever be found.